 15. Delegate whenever possible.
 You've got a slew of talented teammates around you, so use them!
 Just don't dump tedious busywork on them — make sure every task you and your team take on is truly worthwhile.

 19. Automate!
-Create standard email responses to common inquiries, set your browser to automatically open your favorite tabs, set up an RSS feed to monitor essential news outlets and use or to automate other routine tasks.
+Create standard email responses to common inquiries, set your browser to automatically open your favorite tabs, set up an RSS feed to monitor essential news outlets and use Zapier or IFTTT to automate other routine tasks.

 20. Batch similar tasks.
 You'll get in the zone and power through several items in less time.